 Maine has the nickname, "Vacationland."
 The lovely New England state has plenty to offer, including loads of lobster, Acadia National Park, and Moosehead Lake.
 Visitors to Maine (as well as its residents) who might be looking for a side of thrills to accompany their lobster rolls can find amusement parks and water parks, which are listed below.

 Before we get to the parks that are operating, let's take a look at a place that has evolved through the years, Old Orchard Beach.
 Located on Maine’s coast, the destination has followed the path of many seaside amusement areas.
 Instead of a single owner, which is the model followed by most modern theme parks, the amusement areas of yore were typically a collection of rides and concessions operated by different vendors.
 At one time, Old Orchard Beach boasted a few individually operated wooden roller coasters, including the U.S. Scenic Railway, which dates back to 1902, and the circa-1917 Jack Rabbit.

 Like most seaside parks, Old Orchard Beach's popularity waned.
 Its wooden coasters are long gone.
 Unlike the fate met by nearly all other oceanfront amusement areas, however, some rides remain, mostly at the beach's Palace Playland (listed below).
 Old Orchard's pier still offers midway games, food joints, and other diversions.
 And, of course, the beach itself beckons.

 Outdoor water park

-Decent-sized park offers a nice lineup of slides and rides including speed slides, a halfpipe slide, a mat slide, a unique "Aquasaucer" climbing attraction, and a wave pool.
-Aquaboggan also has mini-golf and bumper boats.
+Aquaboggan is a decent-sized water park.
+It offers a nice lineup of slides and rides including speed slides, a halfpipe slide, a mat slide, a unique "Aquasaucer" climbing attraction, and a wave pool.
+The park also has mini-golf and bumper boats.